Auction-Nudge/wordpress/readme.txt

 Display your live eBay information on your WordPress site using <a href="https://www.auctionnudge.com/">Auction Nudge</a>, an approved eBay Compatible Application.

-These Auction Nudge tools can be added anywhere that Shortcodes are supported:
+Add the Auction Nudge Shortcode anywhere that Shortcodes are supported:

+`
+[auction-nudge tool="listings" sellerid="ebay_username"]
+`

+Tools available:

 * **Your eBay Listings** - displays your active items, with lots of options and filters to choose from.
 You visitors can:
 	* Browse multiple pages of items